Sarenaoberoi/AgentBasedModeling/project1.md

 <img width="824" alt="Screen Shot 2020-09-14 at 1 33 39 PM" src="https://user-images.githubusercontent.com/60228365/93118907-f9812200-f68e-11ea-8bbf-110776393580.png">

 The skyblue colored lined represent unpaved roads, the black lines represent unhewn-cobblestone roads, and the chartreuse colored lines represent asphalt roads.
+We can see from the plot that there is a large number of unpaved roads, with very few unhewn-cobblestone roads.
+There also seems to be a grid like area on the plot which I assume is a parking lot.
+It was very interesting to see the transporation networks throughout Altos.
+There seem to be a lot of (unpaved) roads across the cities.

 ### Pharmacies in Altos, Paraguay:

 <img width="821" alt="Screen Shot 2020-09-14 at 1 32 33 PM" src="https://user-images.githubusercontent.com/60228365/93118916-fdad3f80-f68e-11ea-84a0-9c34f0c44e21.png">

 The pharmacies are represented by the red dots scattered across the plot.
+As the plot shows, there are 4 distinct pharmacies, but only two of them are actually located in Altos itself.

 ## Densities of Urban Areas with Roadways and Pharmacies!